Make an Amazing CD Tealight Holder

 Yes!
 Learn how to make tea light votives from old CDs.
 You'll also see how to make photo frames, coasters, and fancy container lids using them.

 Recently, my granddaughters and I spent a weekend together making CD crafts and suncatcher butterflies.
-We wanted to make our crafts extra creative, and we took lots of pictures so we could share them with you (if they turned out well).
+We wanted to make our crafts extra creative, and we took lots of pictures so we could share them with you.
 First, we'll show you how we prepared the CDs.
 Then, you'll see photos of how the new items we made can be used.

 What You'll Need

 - 1 CD (for each coaster or cookie plate)

 - bottle, pop can, jar (to form the CDs)

 - The tea light holders and the jewelry dish are each made with three CDs.
 Paint the silver side of two CDs with suncatcher paint.
 Leave one CD as is.

 - If you want to make a coaster, frame, or cookie dish, you'll only need one CD.
 Paint the silver side with suncatcher paint.